LocNguyenHuu/Craigslist/README.md

 1. Image uploading using <a href="https://github.com/thoughtbot/paperclip">paperclip</a> gem
 2. <a href="https://github.com/thoughtbot/paperclip#image-processor">ImageMagick</a>, which is required for Paperclip.
 3. <a href="https://developers.google.com/maps/web/">Google Maps API</a> with the <a href="https://github.com/alexreisner/geocoder"> geocoder</a> gem
-4. <a href="https://www.omdbapi.com/">OMDB API</a>, Rails, React, CSS and HTML.
-This was completed as an attempt to practice my skills in react, as well as my skills in media queries/responsive web design.
-5. <a href= "https://www.ckeditor.com">CKEditor</a> text editor which allows users to style their post listings.
+4. <a href= "https://www.ckeditor.com">CKEditor</a> text editor which allows users to style their post listings.
-6. <a href="https://github.com/laserlemon/figaro">Figaro</a> for hiding API keys
+5. <a href="https://github.com/laserlemon/figaro">Figaro</a> for hiding API keys
-7. Bootstrap grids for making the website responsive
+6. Bootstrap grids for making the website responsive

 User Stories
 -------